microsoft/pxt-microbit/docs/test/courses/csintro/conditionals/project.md

 [Dark Tower](https://youtu.be/cxrY7MWEkwE) (featuring Orson Welles): This is an example of a circular board game in which the pieces start on the edges and move in toward the middle.

-[Electronic Dream Phone Board Game Commercial - 1992](https://www.youtube.com/watch?v=pqYsQgDqlmg): This board game is really a logic puzzle.
-There are printed clues that illustrate relationships and the phone provides clues that help you to narrow down possibilities by a process of elimination.

 [Stop Thief Electronic Board Game commercial 1979](https://www.youtube.com/watch?v=q3wpPRdDy4E): This board game uses a device to give audio clues that help you to figure out what to do on the game board.
 It’s a good example of how you might use sound as a clue.

 ## Assignment